 Risks and Complications

 The vast majority of patients are delighted with the procedure although common complaints include numbness, bruising, swelling especially around the scar line and a slight difference between the two sides.
 Uncommon complications include infection, haematoma, delayed healing/skin necrosis/skin loss, seroma formation and thickened scar.
-There are uncommon risks of general anesthesia such as respiratory / cardiac compromise and deep vein thrombosis.
+There are uncommon risks of general anaesthesia such as respiratory/cardiac compromise and deep vein thrombosis.

 Sensation usually changes following total body lift.
 Although numbness is uncommon sensation can take a number of months to return.

-The scars following body lifting can be red for a number of weeks / months after surgery and it can take some time before the scars start turning pink / purple and then start fading into a white line.
-It is unusual to develop abnormal scars and unusual to have irregularities requiring scar revision.
+The scars following body lifting can be red for a number of weeks/months after surgery and it can take some time before the scars start turning pink or purple and then start fading into a white line.
+It is unusual to develop abnormal scars and unusual to have irregularities requiring a scar revision.
 Any revisions in the scars should not be considered for at least a year following surgery.
 The scar is often not symmetrical and the scar can move slightly with time.
 The abdomen can become lax with time and the result can fluctuate with fluctuations in weight.

 Urological, bowel and sexual function may be altered in the immediate postoperative period.
 It is very uncommon for any long-term functional complications and none have occurred in my practice.